IEvangelist/davidpine.net/content/blog/blazing-chuck.md

 # "Blazing Chuck!"

 Here it is, the moment you've been waiting for.
 Putting all the pieces together, and you have "Blazing Chuck".
-Go forth, and <a href="http://ievangelistblazingchuck.azurewebsites.net/" target="_blank">"kick chuck"</a>.
+Go forth, and {{< url-link ""kick chuck"" "https://ievangelistblazingchuck.azurewebsites.net/" >}}.
 Disclaimer, this actually doesn't work well (or at all) on mobile -- for best results explore on a desktop... more to come once I figure out the issue with that.

 # Thanks

-Special thanks to our friends at <a href="http://www.icndb.com/" target="_blank">ICNDB</a> for their amazingly hilarious and free API.
-Also, <a href="http://tobiasahlin.com/spinkit/" target="_blank">SpinKit by Tobias Ahlin</a> for the simple HTML and CSS loading indicator!
+Special thanks to our friends at {{< url-link "ICNDB" "https://www.icndb.com/" >}} for their amazingly hilarious and free API.
+Also, {{< url-link "SpinKit by Tobias Ahlin" "https://tobiasahlin.com/spinkit/" >}} for the simple HTML and CSS loading indicator!